 What it is: The total amount of time viewers spend watching your videos, measured in hours.

 Why it matters: YouTube's algorithm prioritizes watch time over views.
-A video that keeps people watching for longer gets recommended more.
+A video that keeps people watching longer gets recommended more.

 How to use it: Focus on increasing watch time per video through better content structure and audience retention techniques.